Collagen, type IV, alpha 1: Function

 Type IV collagen is the major structural component of basement membranes, which contains two or three COL4A1 proteins.
 Thus, COL4A1 is abundant and found in all types of basement membranes.
 The NC1 domain of COL4A1 is an important antiangiogenic molecule to control the formation of new capillaries.
-NC1 binds to the α1β1 integrin and inhibits specific integrin signaling pathways in vascular epithelial cells.
-It also regulates HIF-1α and VEGF expression, presumably by inhibiting the MAPK signaling cascade.
-These findings may explain the antitumorigenic function of NC1.

 Clinical significance

 Mutations in COL4A1 exons 24 and 25 are associated with HANAC (autosomal dominant hereditary angiopathy with nephropathy, aneurysms, and muscle cramps).
 It has also been confirmed that mutations in the COL4A1 gene occur in some patients with porencephaly and schizencephaly.

 In humans, a novel mutation of the COL4A1 gene coding for collagen type IV was found to be associated with autosomal dominant congenital cataract in a Chinese family.
 This mutation was not found in unaffected family members or in 200 unrelated controls.
 In this study, sequence analysis confirmed that the Gly782 amino acid residue was highly conserved.
 This report of a new mutation in the COL4A1 gene is the first report of a non-syndromic autosomal dominant congenital cataract that highlights an important role for collagen type IV in the physiological and optical properties of the lens.

 Additionally, in the cardiovascular field, the COL4A1 and COL4A2 regions on chromosome 13q34 are a highly replicated locus for coronary artery disease.
 In a normal wall of arteries, collagen type IV acts to inhibit smooth muscle cell proliferation.
 Accordingly, it was demonstrated that protein expression of collagen type IV in human vascular smooth muscle cells is regulated by both SMAD3 protein and TGFβ mediated stimulation of mRNA.
 Altogether, it was concluded that the pathogenesis of coronary artery disease may be regulated by COL4A1 and COL4A2 genes.

 An autosomal recessive encephalopathy associated with mutations in this gene has also been reported.